Mielek/apim-policy-toolkit/docs/QuickStart.md

 * `AuthenticationManagedIdentity` method is mapped to `authentication-managed-identity` policy.
 * `SetHeader` method is mapped to `set-header` policy with override.

-Expressions are a methods in the class.
+Expressions are methods in the class.
 They may be static or instance methods, and they can be private or public.
 They need to accept one parameter of type `IExpressionContext` with name `context`.

-To use expression you just need to call that method in the place were you want to use it.
-Like in our example, we call `IsCompanyIP` method in the `if` statement, and we call `GetUserId` method in the `SetHeader` method in value parameter.
+To use an expression you just need to call that method in the place were you want to use it.
+In our example, we call `IsCompanyIP` method in the `if` statement, and we call `GetUserId` method in the `SetHeader` method in value parameter.
 In other more complex policies, which accept a configuration object, you will invoke method in the field initialization assignment like in example below.